Doregon/tnpsh-wiki/big-stinky-brew/utilities/ps3xpad.md

  * XTYPE_UNKNOWN
  * PTYPE_PS3
  * PTYPE_PS4
- * PTYPE_BT (this requires a BlueTooth dongle)
+ * PTYPE_BT (this requires a Bluetooth dongle)

 3. Enter your found values into this format: `VID, PID, NAME, XTYPE`.
 An example config would be: `0x045e, 0x028e, Microsoft X-Box 360 pad, XTYPE_XBOX360`.

 4. Save and re-upload this file to your PS3 and reboot for it to attempt to re-detect your devices.